 Seasonal paddling is available on the trail and there is water there now if you are up for a canoe or kayak venture.
 The route is in the wetlands and is in the Grassy Lake Greentree Reservoir.
 According to AGFC copy, water is held there during the winter to provide habitat for waterfowl and released during the spring to avoid damage to hardwood trees.

 It is easy to get turned around in the wetlands so making sure you are following the signed markers on the trail is key.
-For more details on the route, visit the Arkansas Water Trails page here.
+Learn more about the Arkansas Water Trails.